-teaching of God's word are commanded to be baptized.
+But Jesus gave the command to go "teach all nations," "preach the gospel to every creature" (Matt.
+28 and Mk.
+16).
+Now, those who can understand the teaching of God's word are commanded to be baptized.
 To put it in the Savior's language, "He that believeth and is baptism shall be saved" (Mk.
 16:16).
 Here he points out two things necessary before salvation-believe, AND be baptized.
 This coupling "and" makes them both of equal importance, and places both of them before salvation.

 When the Apostles preached this gospel, and people wanted to be saved, they were told to "Repent, and be baptized-for the remission of sins" (Acts 2:38).
-And to those who had thus been baptized, the Apostle wrote, 'Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
+And to those who had thus been baptized, the Apostle wrote, "Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we should walk in newness of life" (Rom.
 6:3-4).

 Thus it is plain to see that if an intelligent person would be saved, they must-after first, believing the gospel, repenting of their sins, and confessing the name of Christ before men, (Heb.
 11:6, Luke 13:3, Rom.
-10:10), be baptized into Christ, for the remission of their past
+10:10), be baptized into Christ, for the remission of their past sins.

 Wisdom from above: "Who is a wise man and endued with knowledge among you?
-Let him show out exhaustive work on this subject that this writer has of a good conversation his works with meekness of had the opportunity of reading.
-In his day there were wisdom.
+Let him show out of a good conversation his works with meekness of wisdom.
 But if ye have bitter envying and strife in your hearts, glory not, and lie not against the truth.